 As a group, the CMC is committed to the growth of all members of the center—students, research engineers and faculty.
 By striving for combined success, the facility continues to successfully undertake very ambitious projects.
 Some examples include WARP, TFA Wireless and Argos.

 The center’s singular focus is advancing mobile communications—faster and better from both network and device points-of-view.

 While our goal is simply stated, improving upon existing highly advanced wireless networks requires rethinking wireless networks from the ground up and the top down.
 Our research methodology involves new architectures and protocols, complemented by information-theoretic analyses and targeted network experiments using our many testbed facilities.

-The EtherNest is an old laboratory repurposed in 2014 to be a creative hackerspace for the self-motivated engineer to work on all types of engineering projects.
+The EtherNest is a creative hackerspace for the self-motivated engineer to work on all types of engineering projects.
 It is a space where students from all disciplines can go beyond the theoretical, abstract content from their engineering courses and get their hands dirty by working on engineering projects that they direct themselves.
 It's the perfect opportunity for students to practically apply the material they've learned in class—and realize exciting projects that they've always wanted to build and make.

 The space was chosen from what was once a laser and course laboratory.
 Eager volunteers rallied around the cause.
 The EtherNest holds public workshops for building unique and useful electronics.
 The workshops are open to everyone, including majors and non-majors; everyone is encouraged to participate.
 The space continues to follow this vision of creativity and social exploration of electrical engineering—and will continue to write its story.